The water shortage in Spain is getting critical

 Mr. Tejero pointed out that as temperatures rise because of Climate Change, there will still be evaporation.
 This suggests that even if it would rain the same as it does presently, we still would have less water because of the increased evaporation rates.

 Climate Change is real and affecting Spain, says Ana Casals.
 The country is influenced by the Oscillation of the North Atlantic (NAO) which significantly affects the volume, frequency, and duration of rainfall on the Iberian peninsula.
 It sometimes happens that an anticyclone from the Azores hinders the foul weather from coming more to the south, and Spain does not get rain.

 They have not studied enough the natural pattern of the NAO to really understand how it functions, but it seems clear that climate change influences it.
 It so happens that the north of Europe is wetter than normal and in the south, it is drier.

 There are 1 million illegal wells, which should be closed.
 They should update laws on this subject.
 As the saying goes, water belongs to everybody and one should not waste it.
 The fact that around 25% of the available water is lost through an inadequate system of distribution makes one think.

 In the south, many farmers have changed to drip systems, and that helps.
 But when these savings are used to amplify the export possibilities by the big companies, it does not help.
 It appears that there are 3.5 million hectares in cultivation, which need watering, and that is getting to be too much.

-The system of bringing water long distance is not the solution.
+The system of bringing water long distances is not the solution.
 Desalination facilities are very costly, so one should learn to waste less.
 It starts with education within the family and schools.
 It should be a collaboration to educate all, starting with the children, about the need and importance of water.